Virendra-94/Task-manager/README.md

 - **Delete Tasks**: Remove tasks that are no longer needed.
 - **Toggle Task Completion**: Mark tasks as completed or pending.
 - **Filter and Sort**: Filter tasks by status (completed/pending) and sort tasks by priority or due date.
-- **Drag and Drop**: Reorder tasks by dragging and dropping them within the task list.

 ## Technologies Used
 - React.js: Frontend library for building user interfaces.